zulip/zulip/docs/git/using.md

 $ git rebase upstream/main
 ```

-This will rollback any changes you've made to main, update it from
+This will rollback any changes you've made to `main`, update it from
 `upstream/main`, and then re-apply your changes.
 Rebasing keeps the commit
 history clean and readable.